Devorein/mongql/README.md

    1. For each schema (base and nested), based on the permitted auth, object will be created, and based on generate config interface, input and union will be created

+### Generation of Fragments

+1. Each object type gets converted into 3 differnet kinds of fragment
+   1. RefsNone: A fragment which excludes all the Refs Object type
+   2. ScalarsOnly: A fragment which includes its and all included object types scalar fields
+   3. ObjectsNone: A fragment which includes only scalar fields

+2. All the custom fragments are generated from all the schemas

+### Generation of Operations

+1. All the generated operations have various kinds based on the generated fragments of that schema

 ## API

 All of the methods and configs have been commented along with their types